Nathan Ralph: Woking

 On 3 August 2016, Ralph signed a one-year contract with Woking.
 On 6 August 2016, Ralph made his Woking debut in a 3–1 home defeat against Lincoln City, playing the full 90 minutes.
 Three days later, Ralph went onto score his first Woking goal in a 2–2 draw with Solihull Moors.
 On 15 June 2017, Ralph signed a new one-year deal for the 2017–18 campaign.

 Dundee

 On 31 May 2018, Ralph signed a two-year deal with Scottish Premiership side Dundee.
 He won the club's player of the year award for 2018/19, but they were relegated.
 Ralph then exercised a clause in his contract that allowed him to become a free agent.

 Southend United

 Southend United signed Ralph to a two-year contract, with an option for a third year, in July 2019.
 He scored his first goal for Southend when he scored in an EFL Trophy tie against AFC Wimbledon on 13 November 2019.
-He dislocated his shoulder in December.
+He dislocated his shoulder in December 2019.

-In December 2023, Ralph signed a contract extension with Southend until the summer of 2025, again with the possibility of a 1 year extension having become club captain during his time there.
+In December 2023, Ralph signed a contract extension with Southend until the summer of 2025, again with the possibility of a one-year extension having become club captain during his time there.

-In June 2025, Ralph triggered an automatic 1 year extension keeping him at Southend until June 2026.
+In June 2025, Ralph triggered an automatic one-year extension keeping him at Southend until June 2026.
+In his final game of his 7-year spell with the Shrimpers, Ralph captained the club in the 2026 FA Trophy final where Southend defeated Wealdstone on penalties and left the club with silverware.

+Chelmsford City

+On 30 May 2026, National League South club Chelmsford City announced the signing of Ralph.